aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

 -  ``output_structure`` stores the final geometry from the calculation

-For compatibility, parameters are named with the same convention as in :py:mod:`aiida_quantumespresso:basicpw`:
+For compatibility, parameters are named with the same convention as in :ref:`aiida-quantumespresso.pw <my-ref-to-pw-tutorial>`

 .. code:: shell